mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~

 Performs a single iteration of the cursor.
 If the cursor's current batch is
-empty, one ``getMore`` MUST be done to attempt to get more results.
-This
+empty, one ``getMore`` MUST be attempted to get more results.
+This operation
-operation takes no arguments.
+takes no arguments.
 If `expectResult <operation_expectResult_>`_ is
 specified, it SHOULD be a single document.

+Due to the non-deterministic nature of some cursor types (e.g. change streams
-Test files SHOULD only use this operation to do command monitoring assertions
+on sharded clusters), test files SHOULD only use this operation to perform
-on the ``getMore`` command.
-Tests that require making assertions about the
+command monitoring assertions on the ``getMore`` command.
+Tests that perform
-result of iteration should use `iterateUntilDocumentOrError`_ instead.
+assertions about the result of iteration should use
+`iterateUntilDocumentOrError`_ instead.

 close
 ~~~~~